mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 ### `monitor_interval`

-This is the time the monitor waits between each cycle of monitoring.
-The default value of 2000 milliseconds (2 seconds) should be lowered if you want a faster response to changes in the server states.
-The value is defined in milliseconds and the smallest possible value is 100 milliseconds.
+Defines, in milliseconds, how often the monitor updates the status of the servers.
+The default value is 2000 (2 seconds).
+Choose a lower value if servers should be queried more often.
+The smallest possible value is 100.
+If querying the servers takes longer than `monitor_interval`, the effective update rate is reduced.

-The default value of _monitor_interval_ was updated from 10000 milliseconds to 2000 milliseconds in MaxScale 2.2.0.
+The default value of `monitor_interval` was updated from 10000 milliseconds to 2000 milliseconds in MaxScale 2.2.0.

 ```